-“Can you please explain how to translate ‘get’ in Spanish for active and passive causative sentences?” – Real Fast Spanish Subscriber.
+“Can you please explain how to translate ‘get’ into Spanish for active and passive causative sentences?” – Real Fast Spanish Subscriber.

 If you want to translate sentences like ‘he got me a book’, ‘I got my hair cut’, or ‘that will get done soon’, you need to start by shifting the way you think about these sentences in English to make the translation into Spanish a lot easier.

-In this article, you’ll learn how to translate ‘get’ in Spanish and a very important meta lesson about thinking in Spanish, which is where we will start…
+In this article, you’ll learn how to translate ‘get’ into Spanish and two very important meta-skills to help with thinking in Spanish.

 Thinking in Spanish (verbs like ‘get’) – Skill 1 – Substitute